JoseMaese/Crazyflie-Autonomous-Navigation/README.md

 ## Dependencies

-- `controller`, `Keyboard`, and `Supervisor` modules are imported from Webots.
+- `controller`, `Keyboard`, and `Supervisor` modules from Webots.
-- Various controllers such as PID controllers (`pid_velocity_fixed_height_controller` and `QuadrotorController`) are used for stability and navigation.
+- PID controllers (`pid_velocity_fixed_height_controller` and `QuadrotorController`) for stability and navigation.
-- Computer Vision functionalities are implemented with OpenCV (`cv2`) for object recognition using YOLO model.
+- Computer Vision functionalities with OpenCV (`cv2`) for person recognition using YOLO.
 - Other libraries include `numpy`, `math`, `threading`, `csv`, `PIL`, `matplotlib`, and custom modules like `ruta_predefinida`, `evita_obstaculos`, `astar3D`, etc.

 ## Usage

 1. Install Webots.
-2. Place the .wbt in the Webots worlds directory.
+2. Place the script in the Webots project directory.
-3. Run the Webots simulator with the specified quadrotor model.
+3. Run the Webots simulator with the specified Crazyflie model.

 ## Controls